Visualizing Multiple Data Distributions

 One of the first steps when exploring data is to look at its distribution.
 For single distributions, or for comparing a small number, histograms are great.
 However, as the number of distributions to compare grows, histograms become less and less useful for visualizing data.
 Fortunately, there are some good alternatives.

-In this post, I’ll look at a few different plot types I explored when comparing the distributions of accidents by day of the week.
+In this post, I’ll look at a few different plot types I explored when comparing the distributions of crashes by day of the week.
 More information about the data can be found in the original post: SWITRS: On What Days Do People Crash?

 The Jupyter notebook used to make these plots can be found here (rendered on Github).